wesleycamargo/azure-docs.pt-br/articles/cloud-services/cloud-services-guestos-update-matrix.md

 <properties
-   pageTitle="Saiba mais sobre as versões mais recentes de SO convidado do Azure | Azure" description="As últimas notícias de versão e a compatibilidade do SDK para o SO convidado dos serviços de nuvem do Azure." services="cloud-services" documentationCenter="na"
+   pageTitle="Saiba mais sobre as versões mais recentes de SO convidado do Azure | Microsoft Azure" description="As últimas notícias de versão e a compatibilidade do SDK para o SO convidado dos serviços de nuvem do Azure." services="cloud-services" documentationCenter="na"